SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 #### Setting up RabbitMQ
 When using RabbitMQ with Scicat it needs to be configured initially, before the rest of the Scicat services are run.
-It must be set up with a user before catamel is started, otherwise catamel cannot connect.
+It must be set up with a user before the backend is started, otherwise the backend cannot connect.
 It is easy to set up a local rabbitmq server as a separate service before starting Scicat through docker compose.
 A basic docker compose for rabbitmq looks like:
 ```